treyyoder/quakejs-docker/README.md

 A fully local and Dockerized server of quakejs.
 -----

-The purpose of this project was to create a fully independent quakejs server that doesn't need any content served from the internet.
+The purpose of this project was to create a fully independent quakejs server that doesn't require content to be served from the internet.
 Hence, once pulled, this does not need to connect to any external provider, ie. content.quakejs.com.
 Nor does this server need to be proxied/served/relayed from http://www.quakejs.com/

 Simply pull the image [treyyoder/quakejs](https://hub.docker.com/r/treyyoder/quakejs) and run it: